fpga-open-speech-tools/docs/getting_started.md

 1. In windows command prompt, run `python --version`
 2. Install Python 3.8 from the Microsoft Store

-## Configure the Frost Autogen Software
+## Configure the FrOST Autogen Software
-1. Create a new folder to store all of the Frost Repos.
-This folder will be refered to as the `[Frost Repos]` Directory in the rest of this guide.
+1. Create a new folder to store all of the FrOST Repos.
+This folder will be refered to as the `[FrOST Repos]` Directory in the rest of this guide.
 2. In WSL:
   i.
-Navigate to the newly created `[Frost Repos]` Directory
+Navigate to the newly created `[FrOST Repos]` Directory
   ii.
-Clone the [Docs Repo](https://github.com/fpga-open-speech-tools/docs) into the `[Frost Repos]` Directory
+Clone the [Docs Repo](https://github.com/fpga-open-speech-tools/docs) into the `[FrOST Repos]` Directory
     - `sudo git clone https://github.com/fpga-open-speech-tools/docs.git`
-    - Note: The `Frost_Autogen_Config.sh` script will fail if the Docs repo is cloned using GitHub Desktop on Windows.
+    - Note: The `FrOST_Autogen_Config.sh` script will fail if the Docs repo is cloned using GitHub Desktop on Windows.
 GitHub Desktop converts Unix EOL characters to Dos EOL characters.
 Use the following steps to convert the Unix EOL Characters to Dos EOL Characters.
         - `sudo apt update`
         - `sudo apt install dos2unix -y`
         - `sudo dos2unix docs/FrOST_Autogen_Config.sh`
-3. From the `[FrOST Repo]` Directory, run `./docs/Frost_Autogen_Config.sh`
+3. From the `[FrOST Repo]` Directory, run `./docs/FrOST_Autogen_Config.sh`

 ## AWS S3 Bucket and the CLI
 1. Create an AWS Account and Log In
-2. Create an [S3 Bucket](https://github.com/fpga-open-speech-tools/utils/tree/dev/s3) using the Frost CloudFormation Template
+2. Create an [S3 Bucket](https://github.com/fpga-open-speech-tools/utils/tree/dev/s3) using the FrOST CloudFormation Template

 **Optional - Creating an IAM User to upload programming file via the AWS CLI**
 The following steps provide a simple starting point.
 This is not a complete guide on configuring an IAM user or security.